Skip to content

 For small businesses and organisations, it’s too easy to get lost in all of the noise.
 Every organisation shares content with their audiences, but that can get a little overwhelming.
 The fact is, decision-making is more emotional than it is logical so the ability to tell a good story is essential if you want to stand out and create a strong brand image.

 Tell a remarkable story and you can win over your audience.
 It applies to organisations of any size, including the public and third sector.
-Researchers Joshua Glenn and Rob Walker proved this theory by showcasing the true power of storytelling.
+Researchers Joshua Glenn and Rob Walker proved this theory by showcasing the power of storytelling.

 They listed insignificant objects on eBay with a twist.
 The objects featured heartfelt, well-written and purposeful short stories in the descriptions.
 After buying these items in a garage sale for around $1.50 each, they resold them for nearly $8,000.
 That’s how powerful smart storytelling can be.